-Raluca Marin-Perianu, Clemens Lombriser, Paul Havinga, Hans Scholten, Gerhard Tröster
+Raluca Marin-Perianu1, Clemens Lombriser2, Paul Havinga1, Hans Scholten1, Gerhard Tröster2

-University of Twente, The Netherlands

-Wearable Computing Lab, ETH Zürich
+1 Pervasive Systems Group, University of Twente, The Netherlands 2 Wearable Computing Lab, ETH Zürich

 Abstract.
 Wireless sensor nodes attached to everyday objects and worn by people are able to collaborate and actively assist users in their activities.
 We propose a method through which wireless sensor nodes organize spontaneously into clusters based on a common context.
 Provided that the confidence of sharing a common context varies in time, the algorithm takes into account a window-based history of believes.
 We approximate the behaviour of the algorithm using a Markov chain model and we analyse theoretically the cluster stability.
-We compare the theoretical results with simulations, by making use of three sets of experimental data reported from field tests.
-The results show the tradeoff between the time history necessary to achieve a certain stability and the responsiveness of the clustering algorithm.
+We compare the theoretical approximation with simulations, by making use of experimental results reported from field tests.
+We show the tradeoff between the time history necessary to achieve a certain stability and the responsiveness of the clustering algorithm.